shivansh-sethi-2000/Twitter-Hashtag-Analysis/README.md

 - Rohit

 ## Tool Description
-This sections discusses the purpose and motivation for the tool, and how it addresses a tool need you've identified.

-The Main purpose of the tool is for user to analyse bot/propoganda based behaviour during a given timeline on a certain hashtag.
+The Main purpose of the tool is for users to analyse bot/propoganda based behaviour during a given timeline on a certain hashtag.
 There are very few tools currently which provide an all in one analysis, so we tried to make one that not only helps the user to analyse/visualize the data but also does some analysis itself by maintaining score of the users found based on some parameters that can helps user to filter out the accounts for further analysis.

 ## Installation
-This section includes detailed instructions for installing the tool, including any terminal commands that need to be executed and dependencies that need to be installed.
-Instructions should be understandable by non-technical users (e.g. someone who knows how to open a terminal and run commands, but isn't necessarily a programmer), for example:

 ### As this repo contains some git lfs objects and the git lfs bandwidth is limited you have to follow the below steps to doenload the repo.